Vancouver Dentist Arbutus North Dental Centre

 Encourage your child to look forward to going to the dentist.

 This tip may sound impossible, but at Arbutus North Dental Centre, we can help you make it happen.
-We’ll take extra-special care of them in our comfortable and fun Vancouver dental clinic – we even have DVDs and CDs to keep them entertained!
+We’ll take extra-special care of them in our comfortable and fun Vancouver dental clinic.

 Contact us with any questions or concerns regarding your kids’ oral health — we’re always glad to help create another beautiful, healthy smile that lasts a lifetime!